referefref/modpot/README.md

 It is the antithesis to [***honeydet***](https://github.com/referefref/honeydet) in many ways and allows the user to deploy simple html/js honeypots that mimic web applications in order to detect requests and form entries that are related to attacks.
 It has the accidental capability to act as a phishing server, capturing credentials though this is not its main intention. modpot is best utilised alongside [***honeypage***](https://github.com/referefref/honeypage) a tool that creates flattened single html file versions of web applications, which makes them portable and easy to use with modpot.

+![modpot-wide](https://github.com/referefref/modpot/assets/56499429/409d59b0-9e14-45f7-abdc-abe721e0e678)
+![image](https://github.com/referefref/modpot/assets/56499429/f13d4e39-becd-48da-aee1-29e21b921ce4)

 ## Note
 I am not responsible for your use/mis-use of this application.
 It was created for research purposes and is not intended nor do I or it's existence give implicit authority to use it as a phishing tool or for any other malicious purposes.

-![modpot-wide](https://github.com/referefref/modpot/assets/56499429/409d59b0-9e14-45f7-abdc-abe721e0e678)
-![image](https://github.com/referefref/modpot/assets/56499429/f13d4e39-becd-48da-aee1-29e21b921ce4)
+Now, with the boring stuff out of the way.

 ## Todo
 * Tidy up web frontend and features (search, filter, paginate etc.)